quantmind/quantflow/notebooks/applications/hurst.md

 +++

-## Study the Weiner process OHLC
+## Study with the Weiner Process

-We want to construct a mechanism to estimate the hurst exponent via OHLC data.
+We want to construct a mechanism to estimate the Hurst exponent via OHLC data because it is widely available from data provider and easily constructed as an online signal during trading.

-In order to evaluate results agains known solution we take the Weiner process as generator of timeseries.
-In this way we know exactly what the variance should be.
+In order to evaluate results against known solutions, we consider the Weiner process as generator of timeseries.

 ```{code-cell} ipython3
 from quantflow.sp.weiner import WeinerProcess